pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 <form></form>
 ```

 All form fields and the submit button will go within the `form` element.
-It's possible to put other types of elements inside of the `form` element as well, although elements such as paragraphs or headings will not affect the form submission.
+It's possible to put other elements inside the `form` element, although elements such as paragraphs or headings will not affect the form submission.

 ### Text inputs

-The most common field to put into a form is a text input.
-The `input` element can be used for a variety of purposes, but text is the most common.
+The most common field to put into a form is text input.
+The `input` element can be used for various purposes, but using it for text input is the most common.

 ```html
 <form>